 Jeremiah Catron, LPG #2569

-Jeremiah Catron is a Project Manager and has been employed by Creek Run since May 2012.
+Jeremiah Catron is a Senior Project Manager at Creek Run and has been employed by Creek Run since May 2012.
 He earned a B.S. from the Geological Sciences Department at Ball State University in May 2012.
 Jeremiah is a Licensed Professional Geologist (#2569) in Indiana.
 He has completed the OSHA 40-hour HAZWOPER training and attends yearly 8-hour refresher courses.
 He also holds a City of Indianapolis general contractors license and is First Aid and CPR certified.

-In his spare time, Jeremiah enjoys various outdoor activities, listening to live jazz, and spending time with the people close to him.
+In his spare time, Jeremiah enjoys various outdoor activities, listening to live jazz, grilling/barbecuing, and spending time with the people close to him.